jphm95/etn_app/README.md

 ## Features

 - **Automated Testing**: Simulates user interactions within the ETN mobile application, covering ticket booking and route selection.
+- **Page Object Model**: Structure tu ensure a clearness, reusability.
+- **Dynamic Locators** : As expected, some actions may being unstable.
+Some locators were writen in a generic way so they can behave on user expectations but keeping a clean code.
+- *Static Methods*: They interact with other methods but keeping the code clearness.

+#### You can find the next Test Scenarios:

+- Book round trip
+- Book single trip
+- Book Open ticket
+- Book Senior Fare
+- Sign Up in Doters(Frecuent Traveler Program)
+- Login in Doters.

 ## Technologies Used